How to Install KDE Plasma on Linux Mint 22 and 21

 Linux Mint VersionUbuntu BasePlasma Version (Default Repos)Support Until

-Yes, Linux Mint 22.x and 21.x support KDE Plasma from the default repositories, but the packaged desktop is still on the Plasma 5 series rather than Plasma 6.
-LMDE uses Debian packages instead, so it needs a separate Debian-focused workflow instead of the Ubuntu-based Mint steps here.
+Linux Mint 22.x and 21.x support KDE Plasma from the default repositories.
+LMDE uses Debian packages instead, so it needs a Debian-focused workflow rather than the Ubuntu-based Mint package path.

 Install KDE Plasma from Default Repositories